GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

 ### ***Finding earthquake scenarios within a particular wave-height range at a particular hazard point***

-FIXME: Discuss how to do this, and warn about the potential for bias.
+FIXME: Discuss how to do this, and mention that because the magnitudes are sorted, the smaller magnitude events will tend to be *high-extremes* for their magnitude, the middle magnitudes will be *typical* for their magnitude, and the higher magnitudes will be *low-extremes*.
+This implies potential for bias in event selection (e.g. if you only picked the first event, which will always have a low magnitude because the outputs are sorted by magnitude.).

 ### ***Viewing the locations of hazard points and source zones***